Yagogc/tray-test/README.md

 ### React

 This app has been created with `create react app`, for a quicker start.
-Personally this days I personally prefer to use or either Gatsby or Next.
+Personally this days I prefer to use or either Gatsby or Next.

 ### Testing